minsang011/cse15l-lab-reports/cse15l-lab1-report.md

 Part 1: Installing VS Code
 ![image](part1.png)
+This part shows the installation of VS Code.
+Dive into VS Code website to download the launcher. https://code.visualstudio.com After downloading it, we can import the existing poject from the local computer, or we can craete a complete new project.

 Part 2: Remotedly Connecting
 ![image](part2.png)
 This part shows the connection to ieng6 server by using ssh command. ssh command allows user to be connected through online so that user can access to the files.
-The most of the things in screenshot are the same with what the peers did.
+By putting ssh command at the front and writing ID and server after ssh, users can remotedly access to the files and projects that are uploaed on server.

 Part 3: Trying Some Commands
 ![image](part3.png)
 By utilizing some commands, I could know how they work. ls command shows the contents inside the current directory, and pwd command shows the path.
-Also, as this commands are so cmmon in the most of the case, I don't think copying and pasting them would not take that long.
+Also, as this commands are so common in the most of the case, I don't think copying and pasting them would not take that long.

 Part 4: Moving Files With scp
 ![image](part4.png)
 scp command allows user to upload or download file from local drive to the server.
 This even can enforce the power of online connection.
+Way to use scp command is like "scp 'file name' 'server'".
+In this case, WhereAmI.java would be the file name and what I try to upload on the server, and cs15lfa22ll@ieng6.ucsd.edu:~/ would be server where the file being uploaded.

 Part 5: Setting an SSH Key
 ![image](part5-1.png)